Diels–Alder reaction: Applications in total synthesis

-Tabersonine was prepared by a Diels–Alder to establish cis relative stereochemistry of the alkaloid core.
+Tabersonine was prepared by a Diels–Alder reaction to establish cis relative stereochemistry of the alkaloid core.
 Conversion of the cis-aldehyde to its corresponding alkene by Wittig olefination and subsequent ring-closing metathesis with a Schrock catalyst gave the second ring of the alkaloid core.
 The diene in this instance is notable as an example of a 1-amino-3-siloxybutadiene, otherwise known as a Rawal diene.

 (+)-Sterpurene can be prepared by asymmetric D-A reaction that featured a remarkable intramolecular Diels–Alder reaction of an allene.
 The [2,3]-sigmatropic rearrangement of the thiophenyl group to give the sulfoxide as below proceeded enantiospecifically due to the predefined stereochemistry of the propargylic alcohol.
-In this way, the single allene isomer formed could direct the Diels-Alder to occur on only one face of the generated 'diene'.
+In this way, the single allene isomer formed could direct the Diels–Alder reaction to occur on only one face of the generated 'diene'.